suiware/suiware.io/src/content/blog/sui-hacker-house-bangkok-2024.md

 - Met Sui DevRels in person.
 I told about my projects, shared my vision, got feedback and some ideas.

 - Collected feedback about [Sui dApp Starter](https://sui-dapp-starter.dev) from hackers.
-I was focusing on finding things which are not smooth in the starter and I got some really valuable improvement ideas in return.
+I was focusing on finding things which were not smooth in the starter and I got some really valuable improvement ideas in return.

 - Learned and accepted my limitations.
 At some point, I stumbled upon not being able to manage my time effectively because of EF DevCon and 900+ side events happening in parallel.
 Thanks to some advice, I eventually accepted the fact that I would miss a lot of interesting stuff, which helped to release stress and move on with no regrets.